bradparker/ghcjs-dev-server/README.md

 # GHCJS Dev Server

 *N.B.* This is an experiment.
-There is a lot of work to do.
+There is a lot of work to do and a lot of questions to answer :)

 At the momement it just does a couple of things: